junxit/us-congress-bills-115/metadata.md

 - 2018-03-26 — Received in the House.
 - 2018-03-26 — Referred to the Committee on Education and the Workforce, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2018-03-26 — Referred to the Committee on Education and the Workforce, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2018-03-30 — Referred to the Subcommittee on Health.
+- 2018-06-13 — Considered under suspension of the rules. (consideration: CR H5131-5133)
+- 2018-06-13 — DEBATE - The House proceeded with forty minutes of debate on S. 1091.
+- 2018-06-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-06-13 — Mr. Lewis (MN) moved to suspend the rules and pass the bill, as amended.
+- 2018-06-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5131-5132)
+- 2018-06-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5131-5132)
+- 2018-06-13 — The title of the measure was amended.
+Agreed to without objection.